pxsloot/cpm_disk_factory/README.md

 * create zip archives instead of download pkg
 * something something files in database something metapackage something install from database yada ready diskimage
-* text file conversion must be consistently applied with `cpmcp`, but unix text added to a download pkg won't be converted on the cp/m side.
-Conversion between encodings is almost as fun as programming with dates.